-The final delivery to the SG-Cade and to the Public Prosecution Service of the evidentiary documents of the reported violation should only be made upon the signature of the Leniency Agreement.
+The definitive submission to the SG/Cade and the Public Prosecution Service of the documents evidencing the reported conduct shall only be made upon the signature of the Leniency Agreement.
+The applicant is also requested to provide digitalized copies of the documents with traceability marks whose pattern is provided by SG/Cade.
+For documents originally registered in electronic media, the preservation of the media is required or, when there is an impediment, provision of electronic copies certified as identical to the originals by technical expertise.
 In the event of cancellation or rejection of the Leniency Agreement proposal, the SG-Cade ensures the confidentiality of the information and documents submitted (see questions 40 and 41, 55 and 56).